Crystal2D/CrystalEngine/README.md

         "fixedDeltaTime" : 0.02 // The delta time used by physics },

+    "noFixedUpdate": false // Should FixedUpdate not be called

     "partioningMaxDepth" : 8, // Max depth of scene quadtree optimization